 What alchemy is then at the bottom of this?
 What gives rise to all the conditions of living?
 And finally, what could be the lay of the land wherein the artwork can intervene and evoke an uncommon presence, yet resonate a trusted ground, invite inclusive behaviour and impact the here and now.

-My aim has always been to manifest a formalised situation whereupon the public can develop a critical consciousness through creative engagement; both of the world and of one’s role in that world.
+My aim has always been to manifest a formalised situation wherein the public can develop a critical consciousness through creative engagement; both of the world and of one’s role in that world; the intent of being.

 Arguably, the public and its participation in this process offers infinite possibilities for stimulating inspiration and unexpected viscera between the familiar and unfamiliar.
 It is not apparent, or even logical how this comes about, but these elements do come together in a total expression of abstract emotions, perceptions, responses and states of awareness not yet routinized in everyday life.

 &studio is a collaborative group of professional production consultants I call upon to plan, certify and execute public art projects which I am commissioned to create.

 Jenny-Anne McCowan : Public Engagement Director, Choreographer & Education Consultant (Magenta Foundation for Photography - Flash Forward Incubator Curriculum & Educator)